 Just hours after his arrival and while still on the drip, he took his first bottle of milk!
 The jubilation felt by the staff was indescribable as this is a huge step in the extensive rehabilitation process.
-Since that first feed he has been fed 1 litre of milk every 3 hours.
+He continues to drink his milk and enjoy his grass as he grows day by day.

 He has been given the regal and brave name of Arthur, a name that suits his determination and spirit to survive.

 For months, his wounds were treated every 3-5 days, with the support of various veterinarians, surgeons, and wound care specialists.
 We are happy to say that Arthur’s wound have now completely healed, and only the scars remain.